Sitetheory/Sitetheory-Docs/API/Overview.rst

 Overview
 ########

 Aside from handling regular website page requests, Sitetheory also handles all API requests through the /Api url on any domain.
-Sitetheory is a RESTful API using the standard methods of (GET, PUT, POST, DELETE, etc) for interaction with all entities and standard actions for viewing, creating, editing, and deleting content.
+Sitetheory is a **REST**ful API using the standard methods of (GET, PUT, POST, DELETE, etc) for interaction with all entities and standard actions for viewing, creating, editing, and deleting content.
 Everything is accessible through the API and can be requested in JSON or XML.
 Access is controlled through a robust permissions system (based on your user account), with granular role or user based access to assets (site, bundles, content type, specific records or even specific fields).
 Additional SOAP style requests are available in the API for advanced filtering, e.g. you can pass in options to a custom Entity API Controller, e.g. ContentApiController accepts "options" `?options[showContentInfo]=true.`

+********
+SECURITY
+********

+IMPORTANT: All API calls should be to the HTTPS (SSL enabled) version of the URL (so you do not send information in plain text)!

+The API will only allow you to interact with the data, based on your permissions.
+Some entities and records may be viewable by the public but not editable (e.g. Content) while others will be completely private (e.g. Billing).
+Others will be a mix, based on the annotation of the fields (e.g. User will expose the public username and avatar, but email and other private fields will be visible only to the user or a site administrator).

 ******